 At this point, I'd recommend that you get hold of someone who is Korean to teach you the correct pronunciation of each sentence, but I think many of you would not have that kind of luxury.
 So alternatively, as imperfect as it may be, I'd recommend the Google Translate's 'Listen' feature.
 It allows you to listen to the pronunciation of the words you put in.

-Google Translate
+•Google Translate

-For those of you who would like to know how to type in Korean, please try the google results for 'How to type in Korean.'
+For those of you who would like to know how to type in Korean, please refer to this post 'How to type in Korean.'